jjvanzon/Circular-Language-Spec/spec/inheritance/extending-the-system-interfaces-older.md

 Parameters for System Commands,
 2009-08-31

-Parameters for System Commands should also belong to extension, but it is currently inside the System Objects article group.
+Parameters for System Commands should also belong to extension, but it is currently inside the System Interfaces article group.

 JJ